alisnic/alisnic.github.com/_posts/2019-05-18-rails-logic-revisited.markdown

 Fast forward 7 years, and a lot of things happened in my carreer as software developer:
 - My experience got more rich.
 I launched projects, working with a lot of different constraints and people
 - My day to day work changed.
-I climbed the company ladder, eventually ending up as a CTO.
+I climbed the company ladder, eventually ending up in the CTO position.
 The types of decisions that I have to make changed.
 - I got more emotionally mature, which thankfully prevented me from writing more controversial blog posts

 So what do I think about that post, and the comment from [@dhh][2] now?
 Where should logic of your application be put? model? controller? service objects?

-It's about tradeoffs and personal preferences:
-- people tend to solve only problems that they see.
-If the code is ugly, but it's rarely changed, it's not that big of a deal **as long as the interface for it is good and there's decent test coverage**
-- tools tend to have an impact on design.
-People that use code folding and have huge monitors are more likely to have large files with code than those with small monitors that avoid code folding.
-That pushes the latter group to think about refactor earlier
-- people are different.
-Some feel comfortable processing huge code with a lot of branches, some get lost very easily

-So, if you found a way to keep all the logic in controllers, while:
+It's about tradeoffs and personal preferences.
+If you found a way to keep all the logic in controllers, while:
 - your team iterates fast and does not make silly mistakes
 - code is easily digestible
 - new features can be added without pain